Yoshiki0319/Yoshiki0319.github.io/_pages/cv.md

 * Machine learning and data analysis
   * Experience with PyTorch, NumPy, Pandas
-  * Worked with 3D LiDAR point clouds, sequence data, video–text datasets, and urban geospatial data
+  * Worked with 3D LiDAR point clouds, sequence data, and video–text datasets

 * Software and tools
   * Experience with Flask, HTML/CSS/JavaScript, Socket.IO for web and backend development